keu/docs/astro/modify-cluster.md

 During the Astro cluster creation process, you provide Astronomer with a default worker type and a maximum node count to configure a default worker node pool.
 This node pool is used for the default worker queues for all of your Deployments.
 When you request Astronomer support to add a [new worker type](modify-cluster.md#configure-node-instance-type) to your cluster, a new worker node pool of that type is created on the cluster.
 You can then configure [worker queues](configure-worker-queues.md) that use the new worker type.

-After you configure a worker node pool, you can configure [worker queues](configure-worker-queues.md) that use the node pool's worker type.
-Each worker in a worker queue uses the entirety of a node in the worker node pool.

 Your default worker node pool always runs a minimum of one node, while additional worker node pools can scale to zero.
 Additional nodes spin up as required based on the auto-scaling logic of your Deployment Airflow executor and your worker queues.

 A worker node pool can be shared across multiple Deployments, but each node runs only the work of a single Deployment.
 A worker node pool's maximum node count applies across all Deployments where the node pool is used.
 For example, consider two Deployments that share a worker node pool with a maximum node count of 30.
 If one Deployment is using all 30 of the available worker nodes, the other Deployment can't use any additional nodes and therefore can't run tasks that rely on that worker type.